k-macmillan/RoboticsHW/HW5/index.rst

 A non-parametric prediction method is then applied to construct a model in order to fascilitate filtering.

-This method do *better than models* in some cases.
-Many models will have error.
-A dynamic system or ones such as our robot moving and we are not accounting for friction, air resistance, etc. are examples.
+This method can do *better than models* in some cases.
+Many models will have error, and EKF can fail under model error.
+A dynamic system or ones such as our robot moving and we are not accounting for friction, air resistance, etc. are examples of model error.
 This method can do a *better* job approximating models that are more prone to error.
-Say if your model does not take into account a robot driving over **oil**.
+For example if your model does not take into account a robot driving over **oil**.
 The model will fall to pieces but KT would be robust and adapt to the new model's lower static coefficient of friction (loss of traction).

 ..
-I'd have loved to expand on this further but the rest of the homework ate up
-.. too much time.
+This is only scratching the surface, a brief introduction to a powerful topic